Extension | .md, .markdown |

 smartling.[directive_name] = [value]

-Here are examples of supported directives for plain text files:
+Here are examples of supported directives for markdown files:

 |